emranbm/sls-for-iot/README.md

 1. File contents can be compressed before transmission.
 But it should be tested whether it's worth doing computation over IO.
 1. Consider any message from clients as a heartbeat.
 So the client can send the heartbeats less frequently.
+1. Currently, the SDK holds file contents in memory before saving.
+It should also support other forms like file handles, etc.